bmozaffa/3ScaleFuseAMQ/setup/3scale-config/README.md

 - oc new-app pipeline-threescale-publish

 * review the three-scale-pipeline-template.yaml` and change it as per your configuration and save it.

-## 7/ Jenkins setup for Ansible Tower

-You finally need to configure the connection between Jenkins and AWX/Ansible Tower.
-To do this, go to Jenkins, click on *Manage Jenkins* > *Manage Plugins* and install the `Ansible Tower` plugin.
-You do not need to restart Jenkins.

-Then click on *Credentials* > *System*, click on *Global credentials (unrestricted)* and select *Add Credentials...* to add a new user for connection to AWX/Ansible Tower.
-Fill-in your AWX/Tower Admin login and password, and choose `tower-admin` for the id field.

-Finally, you also have to configure an alias to your AWX Server into Jenkins.
-This will allow our Jenkins pipelines to access the AWX server easily without knowing the complete server name or address.
-Click on *Configure System* in the management section and then go to the *Ansible Tower* section and add a new Tower Installation.
-Give it a name (we've simply used `tower` in our scripts), fill the URL and specify that it should be accessed using the user and credentials we have just created before.

 ## 8/ Running the Demo